-The “makarioi’ are not only involved in a human struggle; but, they also are in a conflict between good and evil.
+The “makarioi” are not only involved in a human struggle, but they also are in a conflict between good and evil.
 Paul had served a system, which had him persecute Jesus and his followers and Paul came to this conclusion, “Finally, be strong in the Lord and in his mighty power.
 Put on the full armor of God so that you can take a stand against the devils schemes.
-For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly places” (Eph.
-6:10-12).
+For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly places” (Ephesians 6:10-12).
 Peter had a first hand encounter with the devil.
-Peter was not aware that he was doing the devil’s bidding (Mt.
-16:22-23).
-Peter kept on in Satan’s path and Jesus warned Peter and prayed for him (Lk.
-22:31).
+Peter was not aware that he was doing the devil’s bidding (Matthew 16:22-23).
+Peter kept on in Satan’s path and Jesus warned Peter and prayed for him (Luke 22:31).
 Peter was a recipient of the “B-Attitudes.”
 Peter precisely knew what Satan’s intentions were.
 Peter warned, “Be in control of yourself – stay alert.
 Your real enemy is the devil, he tip toes about quietly like a lion looking for a meal.
-You can fight him off if you hang on to your faith along with all your brothers in the world whose lives the devil threatens” (I Pe.
-5:8-9; WC).
+You can fight him off if you hang on to your faith along with all your brothers in the world whose lives the devil threatens” (I Peter 5:8-9; WC).

 Think about this incident.
 An Oriental was putting rice on his ancestor’s grave.
 Nearby, an American was placing flowers on his loved one’s grave.
 The American mocked the Oriental saying, “When will your ancestor come and eat the rice?”
 “Same time yours will come and smell the flowers,” was the reply.
 It is a bit late to honor our departed, but it is not too late for the living to stop reviling.
 Humiliating is far more painful, than physical affliction.
 Humiliation is a shameful curse.
 One has to be a “makarioi” to endure humiliation and in spite of humiliation to remain graceful.